ADBR .300 AAC Blackout - The not so basic "BASIC RIFLE" by ATAC Defense.

 ATAC Defense Lower Receiver:

-Our lower reciever starts as 7075 T6 aluminum forging that is final machined to our exact tolerances.
-Our internal tolerances exceed the mil-spec tolerances for a lower reciever.
+Our lower receiver starts as 7075 T6 aluminum forging that is final machined to our exact tolerances.
+Our internal tolerances exceed the mil-spec tolerances for a lower receiver.
 After inspection, it moves through our in-house magwell broaching process to ensure proper dimensions, and a straight/true magwell.
 After broaching the lower goes through a vibratory tumbler that utilized ceramic media to deburr the lower.
 Our lowers are continuously inspected during each step in our process, after tumbling it goes through one more final inspection to insure our quality standards.
 After passing all inspections, each lower receiver is laser engraved with ambidextrous bullet markings, and ATAC Defense information.
 Additional, enhanced features of our lower include: threaded bolt catch pin, threaded (captured) rear detent pin and a upper to lower adjustment feature.